FAC8/fac9-gitbook/week3/index.md

 __Knock knock."__

-This week you will be introduced to async XHR requests and API!!
+This week you will be introduced to XHR requests and API!!
 Hopefully you have looked at some of the pre-course materials on API's and we will be going into it more in depth through lots of great walkthroughs, workshops and an exciting project!

 ##Important note!